rg3h/whichShell/README.md

 There are several ways to <i>try</i> to determine which shell the script is running, but across different Operating Systems (Windows, Apple, unix) different things work.<br>
 <br>
 This is a set of simple scripts that print out various indicators.
-I've included the same script with directives at the top (#!/usr/bin/zsh and #!/usr/bin/bash) so you can try them too.
+I've also included the same script with directives at the top (#!/usr/bin/zsh and #!/usr/bin/bash) so you can try them too (running zsh, bash, and ./ to see what they do).
 <br>
 <ol>
 <li>&nbsp;<a href="https://github.com/rg3h/whichShell/raw/main/whichShell.zip"><img src="./assets/images/clickHereButton.png" alt="click here to download the scripts" valign="middle"/></a>&nbsp;&nbsp;to download a zip file with several scripts</li>